edgeforce/gcc/gcc/config/arc/arc.md

       return \"trap_s %0\";
     }

-  /* Keep this message in sync with the one in arc.cc:arc_expand_builtin,
+  /* Keep this message in sync with the one in arc:arc_expand_builtin,
      because *.md files do not get scanned by exgettext.  */ fatal_error (input_location,
 	       \"operand to %<trap_s%> should be an unsigned 6-bit value\");